-There are several self-guided walks in the Garden, including the Solander Trail, Waipiro and Pukatea bush walks and the Sensation Walk.
+Self-guided walks in the Garden include the Solander Trail, Waipiro and Pukatea bush walks and the Sensation Walk.

 Brochures for the Solander Trail and Sensation Walk (in print and Braille) are available from the Treehouse Visitor Centre; the bush walks are marked on the Botanic Garden brochure map - follow the green arrows.

 Sensation Walk Expanded Directions for the Blind (32KB PDF) | Text version (9KB RTF)